Diese Webseite verwendet Cookies

 Keep the committee agendas brief, discuss previous assignments, plan the next tasks and distribute additional work tasks.
 Make sure that people do not commit to do more than is possible.
 Develop a culture of helping each other.

 If someone does not complete the work they agreed to do, designate someone to contact them and find out why.
 You might want to set a policy for removal from the organising or campaign committee after a designated number of absences or if work tasks are not completed.
+Pay special attention if women did not accomplish their tasks and find out if there are any specific gender issues behind the absences or lack of commitment.
 Include a way to re-join the committee after attendance at two or more meetings or completion of work tasks.

 Two important committee jobs are facilitation and record-keeping.
 These responsibilities can be shared or rotated, but it should be clear who is responsible for doing them.